diesc/diesc.github.io/_posts/2017-05-02-jekyll-structure.md

 ![Directory Structure](/assets/img/using-jekyll-project-structure.png)

-A basic Jekyll site usually looks something like that you're seeing in the picture above.
+A basic Jekyll site usually looks something like that you see in the picture above.

 We have a **_config.yml** files that contain the options used by the application to modify its behavior.

 We have a **_includes** folder, where we can put the HTML files such as head.html, header.html, footer.html.

-We have a **_posts** folder, here you can create your posts files following the format: ***YEAR-MONTH-DAY-title-MARKUP***.
+We have a **_posts** folder, and here you can create your posts files following the format: ***YEAR-MONTH-DAY-title-MARKUP***.

 To not waste this post writing all the files and the folders contented in the picture, you can read the complete definition [here](https://jekyllrb.com/docs/structure/).